 This is especially disturbing in coaching, healthcare, and leadership situations.
 Well-meaning professionals believe the ‘right’ question will uncover a truth from a Responder.
 Every coach and leader I’ve met deeply believes in their own knack – ‘intuition’ – for posing the ‘right’ question because they have a history of similar situations.

-Sadly, when Responders share answers that prove unhelpful or inaccurate, Influencers blame them for being non-compliant.
-And worse, patients end up keeping bad habits, clients end up not making needed changes, buyers end up not getting what they need.
+Sadly, when Responders share answers that prove unhelpful or inaccurate, Influencers may not even be aware of it, or worse, blame them for being non-compliant.
+Hence: patients end up keeping bad habits, clients end up not making needed changes, buyers end up not getting what they need.

 A NEW FORM OF QUESTION